We know insurance prices can be a bit confusing, particularly when it comes to your renewal. That’s why we want to keep things as simple as possible.

 Let's start with your renewal quote.
-Based on the same details, your renewal quote should never be more than the price of a new customer quote from us.
+If it's based on the same details, the renewal price for your insurance premium (that's the cost of your policy) should never be more than the premium we'd offer you as a new customer.
 But, in some cases, you might still find a new customer quote from us that is cheaper.
-There are a few reasons why:
+Here are a few reasons why:

 Your quote details don't quite match your renewal

 The details you've entered might be different to the ones we've got on record e.g. the driver information or mileage.
 Or you've selected different optional extras on your new quote, such as adding breakdown cover or home emergency cover.

 You've chosen a different product e.g. Hastings Essential instead of Hastings Direct